nextuponstream/workoutReminderBot/README.md

-help - instructions on bot usage activity - create an activity for your next workout with an optionnal description (e.g. /activity push-ups let's f*cking goooooo!) viewactivity - view an activity description
+help - instructions on bot usage activity - create an activity for your next workout with an optionnal description (e.g. /activity push-ups let's f*cking goooooo!) viewactivity - view an activity description exercise - creates an exercise for activity with repeats, duration, length (in km) (e.g. /exercise run l2)
 ```
 ## Environnement file
 Create your own environnement file `bot.env` by following the file example `example.bot.env`.